 Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints traffic lights signals.
 46 Support residents to take action in their local areas and implement community energy projects Encourage and empower residents to help tackle climate change and reduce energy consumption in their local areas and homes.
 Stimulate attitude and behaviour change through community energy projects and energy workshops/training.
 Healthier Homes (see action 10) has held open training sessions for staff and residents and has also provided training for Age UK volunteers in the borough.
 The training aims to allow the recipient to identify those at risk of fuel poverty and how to refer.
 The project has also worked closely with the local Community Champions providing training and materials (such as leaflets, thermometers etc) and attending local community events .
 Groundwork London have delivered free trainings in energy and money saving for 'frontline workers' or those working in the community through the Big Energy Saving Network (BESN).
 The aim is to enable frontline workers to provide 'assisted action'.
 In 2017/18, Groundwork has delivered training at Open Age, Chelsea Theatre and Dalgarno community champions, CAB and Al Manaar.
-The Council also attended several community events to raise awareness of energy measures, fuel debt advice and resources for those living in fuel poverty - these include having a stall at the Older People's Health Fair and attending these ammunity champions community events to raise awareness of energy measures, fuel debt advice
+The Council also attended several community events to raise awareness of energy measures, fuel debt advice and resources for those living in fuel poverty - these include having a stall at the Older People's Health Fair and attending three community champions events, a

 Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints drop in event at New Horizons and family fun days at Samuel Lewis Trust Dwellings (Ixworth Place) and Wiltshire Close.
-47 Identify and Identify and sign up green Training sessions were carried out by Groundwork train green champions/leaders and residents' London at Dalgarno Trust Centre, Al Manaar Muslim champions in groups within the borough to Cultural Heritage Centre, Open Age, New Horizon, CAB, the community initiate and support the delivery of Chelsea Theatre etc. energy reduction and energy These sessions provided advice on how to save energy energy advice to their local and water and also promoted the Council's free Green community.
-Doctors home energy and Healthier Homes' schemes.
-48 Understand Analyse the sources and quantities The Department for Business, Energy and Industrial better the of greenhouse gas emissions across Strategy (BEIS) released national data for 2015 carbon sources and the borough. dioxide (CO2) emissions data (the latest data we have), quantities of broken down into Local Authority (LA) and by sector.
-The greenhouse gas 2015 was analysed and below are the main findings: across the 2015 was analysed and below are the main mulligs. borough In 2015, Kensington and Chelsea emitted a total of 1.04Mt CO2 comprising: 590kt industry & commercial emissions (56.7%) 295Kt domestic emissions (28.4%) 155kt road transport emissions (14.0%)
+47 Identify and train green champions in the community Identify and sign up green champions/leaders and residents' groups within the borough to initiate and support the delivery of energy reduction and energy generation projects or provide energy advice to their local community.
+Training sessions were carried out by Groundwork London at Dalgarno Trust Centre, Al Manaar Muslim Cultural Heritage Centre, Open Age, New Horizon, CAB, Chelsea Theatre etc. These sessions provided advice on how to save energy and water and also promoted the Council's free Green Doctors home energy and Healthier Homes' schemes.
+48 Understand better the sources and quantities of greenhouse gas emissions across the borough Analyse the sources and quantities of greenhouse gas emissions across the borough.
+The Department for Business, Energy and Industrial Strategy (BEIS) released national data for 2015 carbon dioxide (CO2) emissions data (the latest data we have), broken down into Local Authority (LA) and by sector.
+The data was published in July 2017 for the period 2005 - 2015 was analysed and below are the main findings: In 2015, Kensington and Chelsea emitted a total of 1.04Mt CO2 comprising: 590kt industry & commercial emissions (56.7%) 295kt domestic emissions (28.4%) 155kt road transport emissions (14.9%)